noufida/celery__file_generate/README.md

 To get started you can simply clone this celery__file_generate repository and install the dependencies.

-Clone the ecommerce-demo repository using git:
+Clone the repository using git:

 ```bash
 https://github.com/noufida/celery__file_generate.git